Textiles + Talismans: Creative Passport Art Workshop & Tour in Mexico with Lisa Sonora

 She trains others to lead creativity workshops in her Creative Journey Facilitator Training program.

 Lisa is passionate about demystifying the creative process, and takes a practical approach to getting creative work done.
 If you’ve got resistance, bring it!

-Her 30 Day Journal Project brings together a global audience online twice a year to celebrate the power and magic of regular daily writing.
+Her 30 Day Journal Project brings together a global audience online to celebrate the power and magic of regular daily writing.

 She loves guiding creative souls in making their own art and magic in the world’s most inspiring places.